-One of the best features of our house, (especially when the weather is not 90+ degrees or we are having a full blown thunderstorm), is our Deck and the Outdoor Speakers we just installed.
+One of the best features of our house (especially when we have NICE weather), is our Deck and the Outdoor Speakers we just installed.
 While there are miles and miles it seems to maintain all of the deck (1400+ Square Feet), we do enjoy being outside on cool evenings.
-Today I will give you some of our thoughts on why we replaced our old outdoor speakers just outside our kitchen.
+Today I will give you some of our thoughts on why we replaced our old outdoor speakers just outside our kitchen with new waterproof outdoor speakers.

 Outdoor Deck Products We Use